Medically reviewed by Drugs.com. Last updated on Jul 1, 2021.

-Metyrosine is a white, crystalline compound of molecular weight 195.
+Metyrosine is a white to off-white, crystalline compound of molecular weight 195.22.
 It is very slightly soluble in water, acetone, and methanol, and insoluble in chloroform and benzene.
 It is soluble in acidic aqueous solutions.
 It is also soluble in alkaline aqueous solutions, but is subject to oxidative degradation under these conditions.

 Demser inhibits tyrosine hydroxylase, which catalyzes the first transformation in catecholamine biosynthesis, i.e., the conversion of tyrosine to dihydroxyphenylalanine (DOPA).
 Because the first step is also the rate-limiting step, blockade of tyrosine hydroxylase activity results in decreased endogenous levels of catecholamines, usually measured as decreased urinary excretion of catecholamines and their metabolites.

 Metyrosine is well absorbed from the gastrointestinal tract.
-From 53 to 88 percent (mean 69 percent) was recovered in the urine as unchanged drug following maintenance oral doses of 600 to 4000 mg/24 hours in patients with pheochromocytoma or essential hypertension.
+From 53% to 88% (mean 69%) was recovered in the urine as unchanged drug following maintenance oral doses of 600 to 4000 mg/24 hours in patients with pheochromocytoma or essential hypertension.
 Less than 1% of the dose was recovered as catechol metabolites.
 These metabolites are probably not present in sufficient amounts to contribute to the biochemical effects of metyrosine.
 The quantities excreted, however, are sufficient to interfere with accurate determination of urinary catecholamines determined by routine techniques.

 Plasma half-life of metyrosine determined over an 8-hour period after single oral doses was 3-3.7 hours in three patients.